 I hope to spread awareness regarding the research selection and shift to a new country as an international student.
 I hope it makes it a little less intimidating and would encourage others to take on this journey.

-Stay safe and wish you all the best in your new journey.
+Stay safe, and I wish you all the best in your new journey.

-If you have any more questions or comments, please feel free to let me know.
-I will try to get back to you as soon as possible (mostly on the weekends!)
+If you have any more questions or comments, please let me know.
+I will get back to you as soon as possible (mostly on the weekends!)